scripthaus-dev/scripthaus/README.md

 * Stay Organized - Store your bash one-liners in a simple markdown file
 * Save Commands - Easily save a command from history to run or view later
+* Execute - Run and view your commands directly from the command-line
-* Share - Save your files in github and share them with your team
+* Share - Save your files in git and share them with your team

 ScriptHaus is open source and licensed under the MPLv2.